SwedbankPay/developer.swedbankpay.com/payments/invoice/index.md

 {% include alert-review-section.md %}

-{% include jumbotron.html body="**Invoice Payments** is one of the most easiest and safest payment service where Swedbank Pay helps improve cashflow by purchasing merchant invoices.
+{% include jumbotron.html body="**Invoice Payments** is one of the easiest payment service where Swedbank Pay helps improve cashflow by purchasing merchant invoices.
 Choose between our **Direct**, **Redirect** and **Seamless view** integration options." %}

 {% include alert.html type="neutral"
                       icon="open_in_browser"
-                      body="**Direct** is a payment service where Swedbank Pay helps improve cashflow by purchasing merchant invoices.
-                      Swedbank Pay receives invoice data, which is used to produce and distribute invoices to the consumer/end-use." %}
+                      body="The **Direct** integration puts the control in your hands.
+You control the collection of the purchase information and personal information before sending them to us.
+Swedbank Pay receives invoice data, which is used to produce and distribute invoices to the consumer/end-user." %}

 {% include alert.html type="neutral"
                       icon="cached"